mikehardy/buildcache-action/README.md

 - macos-latest hosted runner, warm cache, react-native-firebase app with all modules: 5min 52s (vs 10min)
 - macos-latest hosted runner, warm cache, react-native 0.64 demo app without Flipper: 2min 55s (vs 5min 20s)
+- macos-latest hosted runner, warm cache, react-native-vision-camera: [7min 13s (vs 13min 13s)](https://github.com/cuvent/react-native-vision-camera/pull/131#issuecomment-832687144)

-The _first_ build / "cold" cache case will be slower by around 15%, since buildcache does work to determine if it can used the cached object or not.
+The _first_ build - the "cold" cache case - will be slower by around 15%, since buildcache does work to determine if it can used the cached object or not.
 On the cache miss case it then delegates to the compiler and stores the object for the next run.

 ## Approach